Thursday, 10 June 2021

 Costume Design by Ken Trew

-Ken Trew designed another nehru-style jacket for Roger Delgado as new villain The Master; the jacket has lining embroidered around the cuffs, and one pocket on the chest.
+Ken Trew also designed a nehru-style suit for Roger Delgado as The Master; the jacket has lining embroidered around the cuffs, and one pocket on the chest.
 Delgado would wear this costume for most of his appearances in the series.

 'The Mind of Evil'